diksha-khambalkar/demo-project/README.md

 # demo-project
-This Is My First  Git Repository
+This Is My First  Git Repository.
+Author - Diksha